 Sam Harris has been a very important person in my life when it comes to not only meditation but to Atheism and politics as well.
 I agree with him on 95% of things and I appreciate that he is able to reach out to people of different beliefs and backgrounds and start a conversation that he usually wouldn’t have.

 One thing that I learnt by observing him is also that meditation has a huge effect on how one speaks and leads a conversation.
 Many people describe Sam’s voice as monotone and joke that it puts them to sleep, but it really resonates with me.

 I admire his calmness in moments when an average mind would lose itself.
-He also taught me the importance of being open towards a lighter version of spirituality even when you don’t agree with it.
+He also taught me the importance of being open to a lighter version of spirituality even when you don’t agree with it.
 I like that in that sense, he is not like most Atheists who run away the second they hear someone talk about Buddhism or Vedanta – Sam knows that Buddha had some good ideas and teachings.